 We want to make sure you fully understand your treatment.
 Below outlines the directions, benefits and risks with Spironolactone.

-Take as instructed.
-Be consistent for best results and to minimize side effects.
+Take as instructed. 👩🏻⚕️ Be consistent for best results.
+It takes 2-6 months to reach maximal effect.

 Do NOT take this medication if:

 Review with your prescriber prior to taking this medication if: